When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Introduction

 \section{Introduction}

-Fig.~\ref{fig:pareidolia} illustrates a scene in which two people stand in front of a wall socket.
-One person immediately perceives a face, while the other perceives only an ordinary object.
+Fig.~\ref{fig:pareidolia} illustrates two people standing near a wall socket.
+One perceives a face, while the other sees only an ordinary object.
 After the first person traces two eyes and a mouth, the second person perceives the face as well.
-This scene illustrates \textit{pareidolia}, a psychological phenomenon in which the visual system perceives meaningful patterns, including faces, in ambiguous stimuli.
-Rather than changes in the input, pareidolia reflects differences in interpretation, offering insight into how visual systems resolve ambiguity and assign semantic meaning under uncertainty.
+This psychological phenomenon, known as \textit{pareidolia}, occurs when the visual system detects meaningful patterns, such as faces, in ambiguous stimuli.
+Since the visual input remains unchanged, pareidolia reflects differences in interpretation, making it a controlled setting for probing how visual systems resolve ambiguity and assign semantic meaning under uncertainty.

 Why does pareidolia matter?
-When visual evidence is ambiguous, model responses reveal how semantic representations are structured, how uncertainty is expressed, and how prior knowledge is applied.
-This has direct implications for applications that must distinguish genuine faces from face-like patterns, such as medical imaging, surveillance, and content moderation.
-Pareidolia thus provides a compact probe of representational bias missed by standard benchmarks.
+When visual evidence is ambiguous, model responses reveal how semantic representations are structured, how uncertainty is expressed, and how prior knowledge shapes interpretation.
+Pareidolia therefore provides a compact probe of representational behavior under ambiguity.
+Unlike standard benchmarks, where decisions are typically dominated by strong visual evidence, pareidolia places models in a weak-evidence regime.
+In this setting, responses depend more directly on internal representations, semantic priors, and uncertainty handling.
+Our goal is therefore not to study pareidolia as an end in itself, but to use it as a controlled probe of visual ambiguity.
+This matters because uncertainty and bias can decouple: a model may be uncertain and relatively safe, or confident and systematically wrong.
+Distinguishing these behaviors is essential for understanding model reliability under ambiguity.

-Hamilton \textit{et al.}~\cite{hamilton2024seeing} introduced the \textit{FacesInThings} dataset and examined face detectors on pareidolic stimuli, establishing pareidolia as a challenge.
+The \textit{FacesInThings} dataset and the evaluation of face detectors on these pareidolic stimuli established pareidolia as a challenge~\cite{hamilton2024seeing}.
 We instead treat pareidolia as a representation-level probe, using the same stimuli to analyze model responses to ambiguity, decision structure, and variation in bias and uncertainty across semantic categories, difficulty levels, and perceived emotions.
-This broadens the focus from face detectors to diverse representational regimes, whose responses to ambiguous face-like inputs have remained largely unexplored.
+This broadens the focus from face detectors to diverse representational regimes, whose responses to ambiguous face-like inputs remain largely unexplored.